We are all familiar with petrol cars: maintenance, fuel, pros and cons, and so on.

 Electric cars lose value just like any other vehicle, but battery degradation makes the situation even worse.

 Actually, some studies have found that electric vehicles depreciate twice as fast as regular cars.
-Your once-prized EV losing its financial appeal as its battery capacity diminishes and range decreases, makes it less attractive to potential buyers when it’s time to sell or trade it in.
+Your once-prized EV loses its financial appeal as its battery capacity diminishes and range decreases, making it less attractive to potential buyers when it’s time to sell or trade it in.

 This frequently overlooked cost significantly impacts the long-term financial viability of owning an EV.